-Please meet the newest member of the herd: Morgan!!
-This picture was her picture on petfinder – so much better than anything I could have taken of her!
-She’s a three year old cattle dog (some refer to her as a heeler) when this picture was taken.
+Morgan!!
+I fell in love with Morgan in Page, Arizona.
+This picture was her picture on Petfinder – so much better than anything I could have taken of her!
+She was a three year old cattle dog (some refer to her as a heeler) when this picture was taken.